ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 enc_request = concat(aad, enc, ct)
 ~~~

-Servers decrypt an Encrypted Request by reversing this process.
+Servers decrypt an Encapsulated Request by reversing this process.
 Given an
-Encrypted Request `enc_request`, a server:
+Encapsulated Request `enc_request`, a server:

 1. Parses `enc_request` into `keyID`, `kemID`, `kdfID`, `aeadID`, `enc`, and
    `ct` (indicated using the function `parse()` in pseudocode).
 The server is